vladikcomper/md-modules/README.md

 ### Modules

 * [MD Debugger and Error Handler](modules/errorhandler) - also known as _The Advanced Error Handler and Debugger_, handles exceptions and helps to debug your Mega-Drive ROMs in any emulators and on the real hardware;
-* [MD-Shell](modules/mdshell) - a stand-alone easy to use "assembly header" to run small programs as Mega-Drive ROMs, ncludes MD Debugger.
+* [MD-Shell](modules/mdshell) - a stand-alone easy to use "assembly header" to run small programs as Mega-Drive ROMs, includes MD Debugger.

 ### Utilities